xSpoonN/cse390-hw3/README.md

 In order to further optimize returning to the charger, we compare the sizes of **mapped** and **visited**.
 If these two are ever the same, it means that we have already visited all the visitable nodes, and so we can return to charger using the more optimized **returnPath** rather than the **path** stack.

 There are no uses of unique_ptr in this solution.
 This is because of the way we are keeping track of the current node.
 We are using **c** to traverse the generated graph, so it is incompatible with unique_ptr.

+## Build Instructions
+1. Navigate to `~/A3/`.
+2. Run `cmake -S . -B build/` to generate Makefiles.
+3. Navigate to the newly created `~/A3/build/`.
+4. Run `make` to build the binaries.
+5. The Simulation binary is located at `~/A3/build/Simulation/Simulation`, and the Algorithm libraries are located at `~/A3/build/Algo_.../libAlgo_X.so`